-- The first UP recycling conference will be May 6 at the Ford Forestry Center near L'Anse - Conference was organized to foster communication between area recycling business; help program leaders, state officials and UP residents meet, share ideas, and formulate goals; increase awareness of the role of recycling in solid waste management and reducing landfill costs
+- The first UP recycling conference will be May 6 at the Ford Forestry Center near L'Anse - Conference was organized to foster communication between area recycling business; help

 • The low volume of recyclables in the U.P. means companies need to cooperate and coordinate their efforts.
 A network of drop-off centers and material-sharing would increase effectiveness of programs